 Annual gala raising funds for all of the Museum’s operations, exhibits and programs for the year;

-Landmark exhibit inspiring visitors through a display of personal artifacts on loan from inductees;
+Landmark exhibit inspiring visitors through a display of personal artifacts on loan from the current class of inductees;

 Learning program educating over 100,000 visitors annually with the diverse stories of inductees’ achievements across key fields of interest

 Additionally, induction into the California Hall of Fame is an official award from the Governor of California given in an official State of California ceremony.
 Inductees are presented with Spirit of California medal by the Governor, and their accomplishments are made permanent record in the California State Archives.